College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Top college football bowl predictions

-One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Memphis (+3.5) to cover against NC State in the Gasparilla Bowl on Friday, Dec.
-19 at 2:30 p.m.
-ET.
-Memphis will be without coach Ryan Silverfield, who took the Arkansas job.
-NC State, however, has more potential absences in this game, including running back Hollywood Smothers, who is headed to the portal.
+One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Toledo (+7.5) to cover against Louisville in the Boca Raton Bowl on Tuesday, Dec.
+23.

-The Tigers struggled down the stretch, but they beat their only Power 4 opponent -- Arkansas -- this season and also have a win over a USF squad that was ranked at the time.
-The Tigers only had one loss that was by more than one score, so Marshall likes their chances of keeping this one within the number against an NC State squad that hasn't been great in the postseason.
+The Rockets won their last four in the regular season, all by at least 18 points.
+Louisville, meanwhile, struggled down the stretch, losing three of its last four.

-"NC State coach Dave Doeren is 3-6 SU and 4-5 vs. the spread in bowls for NC State, losing last five outright and just 1-4 vs. spread in those five," Marshall told SportsLine.
+"The Rockets are on a 10-3 spread uptick (2-0 as an underdog in that span) since late last season," Marshall told SportsLine.
+"Louisville's Jeff Brohm is 4-3 straight-up and vs. the spread in bowls.
+The Cardinals dropped three of the last four both straight up and vs. the line this season, though Louisville did thump Kentucky 41-0 in finale, as Louisville was just 4-8 vs. spread in 2025."
 Go to SportsLine to see all of Marshall's picks, and bet that pick right here:

 How to make college football conference championship picks

-Marshall has evaluated every other matchup, and he's backing a team on an 8-2 spread run.
+Marshall has evaluated every other matchup, and he's backing a coach on an 7-1-1 spread run in bowl games dating back to his former school.
 Get betting analysis for each matchup at SportsLine, and use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.

 So what college football picks can you make with confidence, and what alarming trends do you need to know about this week?
 Check out the latest college football odds below, then visit SportsLine to see which teams to back, all from the legendary Vegas expert who has won multiple handicapping titles, and find out.